-Article 36.
-To see if the Town will vote to authorize the Board of Selectmen to apply to the Administrator of the Housing and Home Finance Agency for Federal Funds available under Public Law 560, 83rd Congress, as amended, for the purpose of undertaking and having prepared survey, plans and reports including cost estimates, concerned with the installation of a town sewerage and town drainage system, and to authorize the Treasurer, with the approval of the Board of Selectmen, to receive and disburse those grants and loans made available under Public Law 560 as amended, for such purposes subject to all the conditions contained therein.
+Sewerage/ Drainage Study To see if the Town will vote to authorize the Board of Selectmen to apply to the Administrator of the Housing and Home Finance Agency for Federal Funds available under Public Law 560, 83rd Congress, as amended, for the purpose of undertaking and having prepared survey, plans and reports including cost estimates, concerned with the installation of a town SEWERAGE AND TOWN DRAINAGE SYSTEM, and to authorize the Treasurer, with the approval of the Board of Selectmen, to receive and disburse those grants and loans made available under Public Law 560 as amended, for such purposes subject to all the conditions contained therein.

 Pass any vote or take any action relative thereto.
+Submitted by the Board of Health.